1. Personal Growth

 Moving to a different country and leaving friends, family, and almost everything else behind is no easy task.
 Doing so shows that you are adjustable, adventurous, determined, and ambitious.
 These qualities are ones that many employers are after.

 Working in a different culture also means that the working language and culture may be different.
 Mastering another language means that you become multilingual, which can be a big asset to many big companies who want to expand abroad.
-Business customs can be different in every country and are very important in working successfully abroad.
+Business customs can be different in every country and are very important to work abroad successfully.
 Being able to understand them better will give you an advantage in specific markets where these customs can come in handy.

 4. Broaden Your Horizons